bnb-chain/greenfield-docs/src/guide/storage-provider/services/challenge.md

 ### SP DB Lib
 Lib for accessing the underlying SP DB currently supports MySQL and may adapt to more underlying indexing services in the future.

+## Challenge Piece Workflow
+* Receives the Challenge request from the Gateway.
+* Returns all piece data checksums and challenge piece data payload to the Gateway service.
+    * Retrieve all piece data checksums from the SP DB.
+    * Get the challenge piece data from the piece store.

 ## protocol
 ### RPC Interface